 Currently there are no Provincial Health plans that cover Therapeutic Massage but many workplace or private Extended Health Care Insurance programs have full or partial coverage.
 In many provinces Worker’s Compensation Insurance, WorkPlace Safety Insurance WSIB (ON) and Auto Insurance cover the cost of massage therapy for injury rehabilitation.
 Before you go for your Therapeutic massage treatment your details of coverage should be arranged with your insurance representative.

-Let your therapist know your comfort level.
-It is possible to work on a client who is dressed.
-Direct skin contact is best with an application of oil or lotion.
-Your Massage Therapist is required to cover/drape you so only to expose the area which they are working on.
-Opting to wear your clothes is fine or bring clothes that you can get oil on like a bathing suit or shorts and a tank top.
+Let your therapist know.
+Therapists can adjust to many different comfort levels.
+It is possible to work on a client who is fully dressed.
+Direct skin contact can get the best desired outcome with an application of oil or lotion but is not always necessary to achieve benefits.
+Your Massage Therapist is required to cover/drape you, only exposing the area which they are working on.
+Some clients bring other items of clothes they feel more comfortable in, such as shorts or short tights for their sessions.

-If you wish to have silence, you can let the therapist know at the beginning of the treatment.
-The therapist may require feedback of comfort level at times during the session.
+If you wish to be quiet, you can let the therapist know at the beginning of the treatment.
+However, the therapist may require feedback of comfort level at times during the session.

 Hydrating is beneficial.
 It helps to rehydrate tissue and flush toxins that have been released from the tight muscles.
-An Epsom salt bath is recommended to soothe and to calm muscles, and enhance the benefits of the massage.
+An Epsom salt bath is recommended to soothe and to calm muscles and enhance the benefits of the massage.
 It will help alleviate any stiffness that you may feel the next day.
-Gentle stretching and range of motion movements also help the muscles restore themselves from the tissue releases
+Gentle stretching and range of motion movements also help the muscles restore themselves from the tissue releases.
+If deep work has been preformed some cool compresses can also help post treatment tenderness.

 In 1919, the Drugless Practitioners Act was passed and the Board of Regents was established to regulate massage therapy and other drugless health professions in Ontario.
 In 1994 the Regulated Health Profession Act was proclaimed and the Drugless Practitioners Act was revoked.

-Consultation with your Massage Therapist can help you establish a treatment plan which fits your individual needs.
+Your Massage Therapist can help you establish a treatment plan which fits your individual needs.
+Following each appointment you can re-evaluate your needs and create new goals.

-Yes, if you just want to experience massage therapy to relax.
+If you just want to experience massage therapy to relax then one session if beneficial, as per need.
 However, to have a longer therapeutic benefit one treatment may not be enough.
 Massage therapy is beneficial in both acute and chronic conditions, when used over a series of treatments and followed up with maintenance or preventive treatments.
+Together with your therapist you can decide on a treatment plan and goals that work.

 Yes, we have set aside time especially for you, and appreciate advance notice if you are unable to make the appointment.
 Always ask your therapist what their policy is, and it should be posted in the clinic.
 You should be informed of any policy when making an appointment.
 Many clinics require a minimum of 24 hours prior notice of a cancellation.
 You can be responsible for partial or the full treatment fee.